What is it about?

 Why is it important?

-Children's ideas of what 'others' (be they humans or nonhumans) 'are like' reflect their growing concepts about the abilities/limitations and intentions/motivations of other people and creatures as well as their culture-specific experiences (such as education or exposure to nature) with them.
-Their ideas and beliefs about human others are known to contribute to their increasingly complex social interactions.
-Ideas about nonhuman others reflect and contribute to their understanding of fact versus fiction, belief systems and reliance on first-hand evidence versus second-hand testimonies, among other things.
-The cross-national variations can reflect how different cultures, customs and practices may influence these ideas in children differently.
+Children's ideas of "what others are like", where these 'others' can be human or non-human, reflect their growing concepts about the abilities or limitations, and intentions or motivations, of people and other 'creatures' (agents), as well as children's culture-specific experiences involving the agents.
+Their ideas and beliefs about human others are known to contribute to children's increasingly complex social interactions.
+Yet ideas about nonhuman others can also reflect and contribute to their belief systems, through understanding of fact versus fiction, their reliance on first-hand evidence versus second-hand testimonies (such as religious teachings), among other factors.
+The cross-national variations can reflect how different cultures, customs and practices may influence these ideas among children differently.

 Perspectives

-As a piece of research that applied a simple method across two countries, this has revealed fascinating trends and variations among children's beliefs.
-The findings have implications for not just theories and academics, but also educators, school counsellors, and faith and pastoral leaders.
-Children's responses tell us about what they think others 'are like', those others being human and nonhuman, and what may be the reasoning behind such beliefs, including their backgrounds (faith and culture) and how their ideas develop during formative years.
+As a piece of research that applied a simple method across two countries, I have found the key trends as well as variations among children's beliefs fascinating.
+I believe the findings have implications for not just theories and academia, but also educators, counsellors, and faith or pastoral workers.
+Children's responses that tell us about what they think others 'are like', those others being human and nonhuman, and children's reasons behind those beliefs or faith-based and cultural differences, show us how they make sense about the nature of beings (including themselves as human beings) in these formative years.

 Dr Virginia L Lam